 Wildlife programs at Busch Wildlife Sanctuary

-We visited on a Thursday when an owl program is presented at 12:30 p.m.
-We loved seeing the injured barn owl who assists in these presentations and although I’ve been to many programs on Florida birds, I did learn a few things in the interesting 15-minute presentation.
+When we visited, we saw an owl program featuring an injured barn owl who assists in these presentations and although I’ve been to many programs on Florida birds, I learned a few things in the interesting 15-minute presentation.

 A recent newsletter from the sanctuary made this interesting point: “In Florida, there are no government-funded injured wildlife care facilities.
 If someone finds an injured wild animal, their only option for help is to find a non-profit organization that specializes in wildlife rehabilitation.
 There are only a handful of such organizations scattered throughout the state.”
 Busch Wildlife Center sees about 5,000 animals a year.